great-expectations/great_expectations/docs/docusaurus/docs/cloud/connect/connect_postgresql.md

    ALTER DEFAULT PRIVILEGES IN SCHEMA public GRANT SELECT ON TABLES TO gx_ro;
 ```

-Replace `your_password` and `your_database` with your own values. `ALTER DEFAULT PRIVILEGES IN SCHEMA public GRANT SELECT ON TABLES TO gx_role;` is optional and gives the user with the `gx_role` role access to all future tables in the defined schema.
+Replace `your_password` and `your_database` with your own values. `ALTER DEFAULT PRIVILEGES IN SCHEMA public GRANT SELECT ON TABLES TO gx_ro;` is optional and gives the `gx_ro` user access to all future tables in the defined schema.

 ## Get your GX Cloud access token and organization ID